Baricitnib

 How is Baricitinib taken?

 Baricitinib is taken by mouth in tablet form.
-The tablet should be swallowed whole do not crush or break the tablet.
+The tablet should be swallowed whole do not crush, break or chew the tablet.

 When should it be taken?